Adam4lexander/Spoke/README.md

 ### Imperative-ordered execution

-Spoke orders its reactive computations by source-code order, instead of doing any topological sorting.
-You can read Spoke code top-to-bottom to understand what order effects and memos will run in.
-Spoke allows you to modify reactive state inside an effect body, even if it causes ping-ponging, because execution order is deterministic.
+Spoke orders its reactive computations by source-code order, instead of topological sorting.
+The mental model is a program counter walking the reactive tree.
+You can read Spoke code top-to-bottom and know what order effects and memos will run in.

+It's even safe to modify state from inside an effect body.
+If that causes ping-ponging, the re-runs still follow source order, so you can trace them like any other code.
 The trade-off is that Spoke is not suitable for arbitrary dependency graphs.
 Or put another way, you wouldn't build Excel in Spoke.

 ---